Overview of Competition Law in Jordan

 Article 5 of the Competition Law contains a non-exhaustive list of anti-competitive practices: price-fixing, limiting the free flow of goods and services to and from the market, denying access to the market, dividing the market geographically, freezing or restricting production, and bid-rigging.

-The Competition Law prohibits all forms of behaviours and practices contrary to Article 5 of the Competition Law, including agreements, contracts, arrangements, or understandings between entities shall be prohibited, whether written or oral, explicit or tacit if their purpose or effect undermines competition.
+The Competition Law prohibits all forms of behaviors and practices contrary to Article 5 of the Competition Law, including agreements, contracts, arrangements, or understandings between entities shall be prohibited, whether written or oral, explicit or implicit, if their purpose or effect undermines competition.

 Article 6 of the Competition Law prohibits any entity having a dominant position in the market, or a substantial part thereof, from exploiting such a position to undermine or limit competition.
 Article 6 sets out a non-exhaustive list of practices in which entities having a dominant position are prohibited from engaging:

-1. Selling goods or services at a price lower than the total cost to exclude other entities from the market or cause them serious losses or impede the entry of any other potential entities.
+Selling goods or services at a price lower than the total cost to exclude other entities from the market causes them severe losses or impedes the entry of any other potential entities.

-4. Discriminating in the treatment of entities with similar contracts concerning the prices of goods and service fees or the conditions of sale and purchase.
+Discriminating in treating entities with similar contracts concerning the prices of goods and service fees or the conditions of sale and purchase.

-Article 8 of the Law prohibits any practices “detrimental to the fairness of commercial transactions”, such as setting a minimum resale price for a product or service, discriminating between entities, and resale products at a price below its actual purchase price.
+Article 8 of the Law prohibits practices “detrimental to the fairness of commercial transactions,” such as setting a minimum resale price for a product or service, discriminating between entities, and selling products at a price below their actual purchase price.

 Exemptions

-Also, any measure imposed under existing laws, or any temporary measures imposed by the council of ministers in exceptional circumstances, emergencies, or natural disasters, are not considered anti-competitive in the sense intended in Articles 5 and 6 of this Law.
-Provided that such measures be reviewed after six months from their introduction date.
+Also, any measure imposed under existing laws or any temporary measures imposed by the council of ministers in exceptional circumstances, emergencies, or natural disasters are not considered anti-competitive in the sense intended in Articles 5 and 6 of this Law.
+Such measures should be reviewed six months after their introduction date.

 Economic Concentration